-White pepper consists of only the inner seed with the pericarp removed by soaking and rubbing or by decorticating when dry.
+White pepper consists of only the inner seed of the pepper berry, with the pericarp removed.
 To make white pepper, the berry is picked fully ripe.
-Its outer shrunken skin is rubbed off, exposing the dried, grayish-white pepper inside.
+Its outer shrunken skin is rubbed off, exposing the dried, greyish-white pepper inside.
 This white pepper is dried and sold commercially, in whole and powdered forms.

 How to select

-· White pepper is commonly used in light colored European dishes like casseroles, pies,creamy shrimp and scallop sauces, mayonnaise, cream based soups.
+• White pepper powder is commonly used in light coloured European dishes like casseroles, pies, mayonnaise, cream-based soups and white sauces.

-• In Indian cuisine, white pepper is used for white or cream based gravies and curries.
+• In Indian cuisine, white pepper powder is used for white, cream-based gravies and curries.

 How to store

-· White pepper stimulates the taste buds in such a way that an alert is sent to the stomach to increase hydrochloric acid secretion, thereby improving digestion.
+• White pepper stimulates the taste buds in such a way that an alert is sent to the stomach to increase hydrochloric acid secretion, thereby improving digestion and reducing intestinal gas.

-• Pepper is an excellent source of manganese, a very good source of iron and vitamin K, and a good source of dietary fiber
+• Pepper is an excellent source of manganese, a very good source of iron and vitamin K, and a good source of dietary fibre.

 • In addition, white pepper has diaphoretic (promotes sweating) and diuretic (promotes urination) properties.